Kim Holleman: Art

-Notable gallery and museum exhibitions include: Ideas City at The New Museum of Contemporary Art, Circa: 2012 at White Box, Law of the Land at Black and White Gallery, BMW Guggenheim Lab Screenings (2011), Museum of (Un)Natural History at Work Gallery (2011), Bushwick Biennial NurtureArt (2009) A Sense of Place The Boulder Museum of Contemporary Art (2004), and Utopia at The John Michael Kohler Arts Center (2006).
-Her most notable work, Trailer Park: A Mobile Public Park was shown at The Storefront for Art and Architecture (2006), The New Museum (2012), and Central Park (2018), among others.
+Notable group exhibitions include: Ideas City at The New Museum of Contemporary Art, Circa: 2012 at White Box, Law of the Land at Black and White Gallery, BMW Guggenheim Lab Screenings (2011), Museum of (Un)Natural History at Work Gallery (2011), Bushwick Biennial NurtureArt (2009) A Sense of Place The Boulder Museum of Contemporary Art (2004), and Utopia at The John Michael Kohler Arts Center (2006).
+Her most notable work, Trailer Park: A Mobile Public Park was shown in a group show at The Storefront for Art and Architecture (2006), The New Museum (2012), and Central Park (2018), among others.

 Holleman's work has been featured in Art in America, The New York Times, The METRO, L Magazine, and other media.
 Her solo show, The Artificial Homemaker at The Rietveld Pavilion, an all-glass show space in Amsterdam, was filmed for the documentary De Cultuurshok: Foreign Artists in Amsterdam that aired on Dutch National Television in the Netherlands that year.